abigailforeman1/sei-project-4/README.md

 ![screenshot of third story](https://github.com/abigailforeman1/sei-project-4/blob/master/frontend/src/assets/choice.png)

 The interview questions section of the story was built with one React component that sets state to the next question every time the user clicks the next button and uses their overall score to determine which final component to render.
+The player must pass with a score of 4 in order to have a successful interview, meaning that they can miss out on the luck points but still pass if they answer every question correctly.
+Conversely, they can miss up to 2 interview questions but still pass if they had good luck.

 ![screenshot of interview](https://github.com/abigailforeman1/sei-project-4/blob/master/frontend/src/assets/interview.png)